sergio-alves/RobotSimulator/README.md

 To save input the playground name in the textbox above the *Save* button and click on it.

-You have the possiblity to update a previously created playground.
+You have the possibility to update a previously created playground.
 Select it in the list above the *Load* button and click on *Load* button

 ## Robot Building